emberjs/rfcs/text/0625-helper-managers.md

 #### `hasValue`

+- Default value: false

 Determines if the helper has a value which can be used externally.
 The helper's `getValue` hook will be run whenever the value of the helper is accessed if this capability is enabled.

-#### `isScheduledEffect`
+#### `hasScheduledEffect`

+- Default value: false

-Determines if the helper is scheduled.
+Determines if the helper has a scheduled effect.
 If enabled, the helper's `runEffect` hook will run after render, and will not allow any type of state mutation when running.

 ### Scheduled Helpers Timing